 3.1.2.1 Vendors’ mitigation measures to control acrylamide

-Results indicated that most (52.8%) of the vendors sold chapati whereas the least (0.8%) vended crisps.
-Some vendors sold more than one food (Table 2).
+Results indicated that 52.8% of the vendors sold chapati whereas the least (0.8%) vended crisps.
+Some vendors sold more than one food as shown in Table 2.

 Table 2.
 Proportion of vendors for each of the selected foods